Can I sell my structured settlement? in Wake County, North Carolina

 In Wake County, North Carolina, this process must be handled through the Wake County Superior Court, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows N.C.
 Gen. Stat. §§ 1-543.10 to 1-543.18 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Wake County Specific Answer
+Wake County specific answer

 C. Gen.